varnerlab/CHEME-4800-5800-ComputingBook/unit-1-basics/.ipynb_checkpoints/functions-checkpoint.md

 This behavior is found in many other languages such as [Scheme](https://www.scheme.org), [Lisp](https://lisp-lang.org), [Python](https://www.python.org), [Ruby](https://www.ruby-lang.org/en/), and [Perl](https://www.perl.org).

 #### Arguments: Default and keyword arguments
-It is often possible (and desirable) to provide sensible default values for function arguments.
+Providing sensible default values for function arguments is often possible (and desirable).
 Providing default values saves users from passing every argument on every call.
 Let's re-write the `linear` function with default values for the function arguments:

 ```julia
 """